 Aprons (Loading/unloading areas) are directly adjacent to the piers and under the gantry cranes (portainers).
 They are the interaction between the cranes and the storage areas where containers are either brought in to be lifted on the containership or unloaded to be immediately picked up and brought to storage areas.
 This is mainly done with straddlers or holsters.
-In the case of straddlers (straddle carriers), the containers are left on the ground, while with holsters, the containers are loaded from or unloaded to a chassis.
-The usage of straddlers is more common as it enables to move containers directly from dockside to the stack (or vice versa).
+In the case of straddle carriers, the containers are left on the ground, while with holsters, the containers are loaded from or unloaded to a chassis.
+The usage of straddle carriers is more common as it enables the movement of containers directly from dockside to the stack (or vice versa).
 Still, terminal automation has seen the introduction of automated holsters that carry containers from the dockside to stacking areas.

 4. Yard and Auxilliary Operations